IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The ADD WG has written {{?RFC9463}} and {{?RFC9462}} to provide information to end devices on how to find locally provisioned secure/private DNS servers.

 Use of public resolvers instead of the provided DNS resolver, whether Do53, DoQ, DoT or DoH is discouraged.
-Should the network provide such a resolver for use, then there is no reason not to use it, as the network operator has clearly thought about this.
+Should the network provide such a resolver for use, then use it.

 Some manufacturers would like to have a fallback to using a public resolver to mitigate against local misconfiguration.
 There are a number of reasons to avoid this, detailed in {{tailorednames}}.
 The public resolver might not return the same tailored names that the MUD controller would get.